Current state of HIS adoption in SEA and APAC

 Coming to us, our client had 2 requests:

-- That we must develop a smart HIS system with EMR, inventory, and patient-facing modules that can digitize their facility into a paperless and fast-paced one.
+- Build a smart HIS with EMR, inventory, and patient-facing modules that digitize the facility into a paperless, fast-paced operation

 This is one of our many successes of hospital information system case studies.
 Thanks to a clear development plan and agile-driven methodology, a robust HIS and EMR was built.

-- An automated appointment scheduling feature to reduce wait time and eliminate long-line at the reservation.
+- Automated appointment scheduling to reduce wait times and eliminate queues

-- Bed and ER management with real-time updates for inpatients data.
+- Bed and ER management with real-time inpatient data

-- Separated dashboards for doctors and for administration staff.
+- Separate dashboards for doctors and administration staff

-- A training management module where staff can share their knowledge and support career development.
-This system also bolsters telemedicine.
+- Training management module: Staff can share knowledge and support career development.
+The module also supports telemedicine.

 To understand how the hospital information system works in real-life, here’s the visualization: